pixelsdb/pixels/pixels-cache/README.md

 ```bash
 sudo -E ./sbin/pin-cache.sh
 ```
+Modify `CACHE_PATH` if it is not consistent with the mount point of the in-memory file system storing the cache and index files.

 Then create a new data layout for the cached table, and update `layout_version` of the cached table in etcd to trigger cache loading or replacement:
 ```bash
 ./sbin/load-cache.sh {layout-version}
 ```
+If you have modified the `etcd` hostname and port in `$PIXELS_HOME/pixels.properties`, change the `ENDPOINTS` property in `load-cache.sh` as well.

 To stop Pixels, run:
 ```bash